nhs-r-community/intermediate_R_training/README.md

-# GP GPAD Access Dashboard
+# Intermediate R Training
-## NHS England SW Intelligence and Insights
+## Developed by NHSE in colloboration with NHSR community

 ### About the Project

 [![status: experimental](https://github.com/GIScience/badges/raw/master/status/experimental.svg)](https://github.com/GIScience/badges#experimental)

-This repository holds code for the GP Access Dashboard
+This repository holds code training course.

 _**Note:** Only public or fake data are shared in this repository._